 Moving a Bay Tree

-But before you pick up that shovel, you need to figure out when to move a bay tree.
+Before you pick up that shovel though, you need to figure out when to move a bay tree.
 Experts suggest that you should wait until summer’s heat has cooled to act.
 The best time for transplanting a bay tree is autumn.
 In addition to ushering in milder weather, autumn often brings rains that help the bay tree transplant develop its root system in the new site.

 How to Transplant Bay Trees